John Brittas: Career

 Though he had a flair for writing and was involved in literary activities during college, his entry into journalism was by chance.
 With the sole intention of securing a job, he applied for the post of sub-editor in Deshabhimani, the mouthpiece journal of the Communist Party of India (Marxist), and was selected.
 A while later when he moved to New Delhi for higher studies, the newspaper transferred him to its Delhi office, letting him study and work simultaneously.
 In Delhi, he was first assigned to escort the then CPI(M) chief minister of Kerala to Punjab for a discussion with the leaders of the Akali Movement, which was seeking independent statehood for Punjab.
 Brittas often credits the exposure he received in Delhi at a young age for his achievements.
-Arrived in Delhi at a time when the political stage of India was undergoing radical changes, he became a witness to many major changes that shaped the country's future both on the home front and in global geopolitics.
+Arriving in Delhi at a time when the political stage of India was undergoing radical changes, he became a witness to many major changes that shaped the country's future both on the home front and in global geopolitics.

 By the time Kairali TV was launching under Malayalam Communications Ltd by Communist Party of India (Marxist) in the year 2000, Brittas had become a seasoned media personality.
 He was an ideal choice to head the Delhi Bureau for Kairali TV.
 Brittas took it as an opportunity to try out the electronic media, after a long association with the print media.
 Upon heading the Delhi office for three years, he was elevated as the managing director of the channel and posted at its headquarters in Thiruvananthapuram.